hhariri/hhariri.github.io/_posts/2018-08-21-public-speaking-slides.md

 As I mentioned earlier on, often I use a few words on the slide to remind me what I have to speak about.
 And that's generally enough without the need for scripting.

+### Repeating slides

+If during your talk you need to refer back to a slide, don't start navigating back and forth.
+Repeat that slide in a certain position.
+It feels much more natural and doesn't make people dizzy while you're trying to find exactly where you put it.

+<br/>Of course you don't have to make a verbatim copy of it.
+You can modify some of the contents to add more context for the position in which it appears again.
+The main point however is that it's OK to repeat slides to rehash or refer to content covered already.

 ## No Slides